 The Hall of Fame doubled down on its decision to keep Rose off the ballot after a 1991 ruling determined ineligible players can't be considered for election.
 He applied for reinstatement but was shot down by the Hall's board of directors.

-Even teams like the Chicago Cubs — one of the most storied franchises in history — have made news for considering adding a sportsbook to Wrigley Field that allows fans to live bet in-person.
-From the sounds of it, MLB is supportive of that idea as long as its done “in a socially responsible manner.”
+Even teams like the Chicago Cubs -- one of the most storied franchises in history -- have made news for approving the addition of a sportsbook to Wrigley Field that will allow fans to live bet in-person.
+From the sounds of it, MLB has no problem with the idea as long as its done "in a socially responsible manner."

 Obviously, players, umpires and employees of teams are still not allowed to gamble on games according to Major League Rule 21, which Rose broke.
 But this sure looks like MLB is loosening its stance on gambling, especially because big money is in play.

-While the Hall of Fame continues to keep the door closed on Rose’s enshrinement hopes, it consistently leaves it open for terrible human beings like former Red Sox and Arizona Diamondbacks pitcher Curt Schilling, the man who online has voiced hateful anti-LGBT opinions, aligned himself with a white supremacist, compared Muslims to Nazis and “jokingly” encouraged the lynching of journalists (wow, really funny!).
-Schilling has been on the ballot seven-straight years now and could wind up getting in judging from the 60.9 percent of the vote he received this year.
-He needs 75 percent.
+While the Hall of Fame continues to keep the door closed on Rose's enshrinement hopes, it consistently leaves it open for human beings like former Red Sox and Arizona Diamondbacks pitcher Curt Schilling, the man who online has voiced hateful anti-LGBT opinions, aligned himself with a white supremacist, compared Muslims to Nazis and "jokingly" encouraged the lynching of journalists.
+Schilling was the leading vote-getter at 71.1 percent in 2021, but requested he be taken off the ballot before his 10th and final year of eligibility.
+He needed 75 percent.

-It leaves it open for cheaters forever tied to steroid scandals like home run king Barry Bonds, Mark McGwire, Roger Clemens, Sammy Sosa and Baltimore Orioles’ Rafael Palmeiro — and welcomed that era’s commissioner Bud Selig into the HOF — so why not do the same for another fella who also broke the rules and admitted his mistakes?
+It leaves it open for cheaters forever tied to steroid scandals like home run king Barry Bonds, Mark McGwire, Roger Clemens, Sammy Sosa and Baltimore Orioles' Rafael Palmeiro -- and welcomed that era's baseball commissioner Bud Selig into the HOF -- so why not do the same for another fella who also broke the rules and admitted his mistakes?

 What's ironic is that despite a Hall of Fame voting rule that states "voting shall be based upon the player's record, playing ability, integrity, sportsmanship, character, and contributions to the team(s) on which the player played," a player like Cap Anson still has his plaque.
 It's been well-documented that the Hall of Famer was racist and was one of the key men responsible for creating baseball's color barrier in the late 1800s.
 He, on multiple occasions, refused to play against black baseball players like Moses Fleetwood Walker, which led to teams banning black players altogether until Jackie Robinson broke that barrier in 1947.